 - Increased cycle life

-Home energy storage comes of age
+Home solar battery storage comes of age

-Lithium-ion based residential energy storage, including solar and battery systems, has been around for a couple of years.
-There are also open concepts that work with most solar battery technologies and any existing grid connect inverter, such as:
+Lithium-ion-based residential energy storage, including solar and battery systems, has been around for a couple of years.

-How home solar battery energy storage systems work
+How home solar battery storage systems work

-At its most basic, new generation home energy storage, including solar and battery systems, is quite a simple concept but involves some very high-tech equipment.
+At its most basic, new-generation home energy storage, including solar and battery systems, is quite a simple concept but involves some very high-tech equipment.

 - Solar panels convert sunlight to DC (Direct Current) electricity.